elsentjhung/elsentjhung.github.io/tutorial.md

 How to generalize differentiation and integration to a function with more than one variable?
 The pdf of the lecture notes is here:
-<a href="https://raw.githubusercontent.com/elsentjhung/elsentjhung.github.io/master/_files/vector-calculus.pdf">vector calculus lecture notes</a>.
+<a href="https://raw.githubusercontent.com/elsentjhung/elsentjhung.github.io/master/_files/vector-calculus.pdf" target="_self">vector calculus lecture notes</a>.

 ### 2. Binary fluid